khk256/labelme2yolo/README.md

 # labelme2yolo

-This is simple python script to convert labelme annotation file into yolo darknet dataset format.
+This is simple python script to convert `labelme annotation dataset` into `darknet-yolo dataset` format.

 # How to use